oroinc/platform/src/Oro/Bundle/TranslationBundle/Resources/doc/reference/internationalization_use_cases.md

 }
 ```

-For the grid to have working translations for entities with `Gedmo` fields, add a hint `HINT_TRANSLATABLE`:
+For the grid to have working translations for entities with `Gedmo` fields, add the `HINT_TRANSLATABLE` hint:
 **Resources/config/oro/datagrids.yml**
 ```yml
 datagrids: